SIEPR Policy Forum on Crime, Policing, and Incarceration

 Rick Smith, CEO, Director, and Co-Founder Taser International Inc.

-David A. Maldonado, Cross Enrollment Specialist, Underground Scholars Initiative, University of California, Berkeley
+David Maldonado, Cross Enrollment Specialist, Underground Scholars Initiative, University of California, Berkeley

-Steven Raphael, Professor, Richard & Rhoda Goldman School of Public Policy, University of California, Berkeley
+Steven Raphael, Professor, Richard & Rhoda Goldman School of Public Policy, and James D. Marver Chair in Public Policy, University of California, Berkeley

 Joan Petersilia, Adelbert H. Sweet Professor of Law, and Faculty Co-Director, Stanford Criminal Justice Center, Stanford Law School